potassco/clorm/docs/clorm/factbase.rst

 definitions.

-To help with this CLORM provides a ``FactBaseHelper`` class that instantiates a decorator that can be used to associate a predicate with a helper object.
+To help with this ClORM provides a ``FactBaseHelper`` class that instantiates a decorator that can be used to associate a predicate with a helper object.

 .. code-block:: python